 - the property must be registered with the provincial office of the Land Department.

 Our Thai lawyers can help with the registration, especially because of the language barriers foreign citizens may encounter.

 If you want to purchase a property here, a Thailand lawyer can offer you legal advice and guidance throughout the entire procedure, as the real estate market in the country tends to be quite unregulated.

 Foreign citizens can own an apartment in Thailand on their own, as long as it does not occupy more than 40% of the building space.
-However, it is possible for a foreign citizen to acquire an entire building, except for the land in which it is built on.
+However, it is possible for a foreign citizen to acquire an entire building, except for the land on which it is built.

-If a foreign citizen wishes to purchase a property in Thailand, there are mainly only two documents that are required: a valid passport and an Foreign Exchange Form.
+If a foreign citizen wishes to purchase a property in Thailand, there are only two documents that are required: a valid passport and a Foreign Exchange Form.

 In case you want to acquire the real estate in Thailand through a company, you will need the following documents: